-It is the intent of the Broward Technical Centers to provide the best educational opportunity possible that will prepare individuals to make a positive contribution to their chosen occupation.
+It is the intent of Broward Technical Colleges to provide the best educational opportunity possible that will prepare individuals to make a positive contribution to their chosen occupation.
 It is expected that every Workforce Education student will assume the responsibility of attendance habits consistent with the expectations of the workplace.
 Instructors and counselors/advisors may offer intervention strategies where attendance is affecting the educational progress of the student.

-CERTIFICATE & ATD PROGRAMS
+Certificate & ATD Programs